 CME group argued that this approach to chemical management went against a science-based regulatory environment and began to work with Environment Canada:

 “Working with Environment Canada, CME has recently received an updated draft regulatory guidance document that significantly clarifies the rules for manufacturers and puts limitations on the words "all" and/or "any" substances.
 CME's focus has been on updating the guidance document wording to ensure unnecessary reporting of chemicals is minimized by using a risk-based approach and allowing for more effective reporting by manufacturers.
 Environment Canada has agreed, in principle, to change wording accordingly to ensure efficiency and technical feasibility of the requirements.”

-You can read the entire article from CME’s magazine 20/20 here.
+You can read the entire article at CME’s magazine 20/20.

 There are three important takeaways from this article:

 - First, and most importantly, that the improvements that have been agreed to by Environment Canada are not yet written into law, and are in no way guaranteed.
-It is essential that you keep up with the official CMP documentation (visit the website here) before you adjust your chemical and environmental management plans in any way.
+It is essential that you keep up with the official CMP documentation before you adjust your chemical and environmental management plans in any way.